Texas Tech University

 A student reaching the point of Academic Dismissal is at a critical point of their academic career.
 Academic Dismissal is a serious consequence of poor academic performance.
 Students will be dismissed from the institution for a period of one calendar year.
 Following the dismissal period, the student may appeal the dismissal and apply for readmission.
 The student's academic dean will review the student's application.

 If readmitted, a student may not enroll for more than 16 hours without prior approval of the academic dean.
+Students returning from Academic Dismissal are required to schedule an appointment with the appropriate academic or success advisor to arrange academic recovery and grade replacement plans.
 Students should seek to take two courses that were not satisfactorily completed for the purpose of grade replacement, which can have a significant positive impact on GPA.
-Midterm grades for students returning from Academic Dismissal will be required.
-In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the dean.
-Students returning from Academic Dismissal must complete a College Academic Strategy Course, or an Academic Recovery Plan, or enroll in a Programs for Academic Development and Retention (PADR) course and pay a nonrefundable course fee.
+Approved academic recovery plans may require students to complete academic coaching, tutoring, and/or enroll in a Programs for Academic Development and Retention (PADR) course and pay a nonrefundable course fee.
+Midterm grades for students returning from Academic Dismissal will be required in the next enrolled term.
+In addition, the student must continue to seek regularly scheduled advice and counsel from an academic advisor or the academic dean.

 If the student's term and cumulative institutional TTU GPA is above 2.0 at the end of the next attended term, the academic standing for that term would be Good Standing.
 If the student's term GPA is above 2.0, but cumulative institutional GPA remains below 2.0 at the end of the following attended term, the academic standing for that term would be Academic Probation.
 If the student's term TTU GPA and cumulative institutional GPA is below 2.0 at the end of the following attended term, the student will be placed on Permanent Academic Dismissal and all future registration canceled.